 - Learning how different leisure and tourist facilities cater for a range of different types of people and cultures, for example families and people with disabilities.

-- Art lessons develop pupils' aesthetic appreciation;
+- Art lessons develop student' aesthetic appreciation;

 - In turn, Art evokes feelings of 'awe' and 'wonder';